Estimated reading time: 4 minutes

-The classic advice of “location, location, location” might sound cliché, but it rings true in the business world.
-The location of a business can either help it become successful, or wind up attributing to its demise.
-If the location isn’t near a busy highway, or in an area with high foot traffic, potential customers won’t see it, and that means lost revenue.
-Franchise companies want their franchisees to succeed, so they are always on the lookout for new locations that can help maximize sales.
-By researching demographic information, competition, and population growth and income trends, they can select sites based on actual data.
-This eliminates the guesswork and helps you choose a location that has been deemed acceptable based on a number of different criteria.
+The classic advice of “location, location, location” might sound cliché, but it rings true in business.
+The location of a franchise can either help it become successful or wind up attributing to its demise.
+If you buy a franchise and it is not located near a busy highway or in an area with high foot traffic, potential customers will not see it, which means lost revenue.
+Franchise companies want their franchisees to succeed, so they are always looking for new locations that can help maximize sales.

-Once you have picked a location, signed the franchise agreement, and obtained financing for your franchise, it’s time to learn all about the franchisor’s expectations related to operations, customer service, employee training, and overall performance.
-You will acquire all of this knowledge during your initial training sessions that are conducted by your franchise company at their corporate office, or at a different training facility.
-The amount of time needed to complete your training will vary depending on your franchise.
-Make sure to keep all of the materials that are given to you during your training so you can reference them in the future.
-These include operations manuals, employee handbooks, and marketing guideline manuals, each of which is an extension of your franchise agreement.
+Once you have picked a location, signed the franchise agreement, and obtained financing for your franchise, it is time to learn about the franchisor’s expectations for operations, customer service, employee training, and overall performance.
+You will acquire all of this knowledge during your franchise company’s initial training sessions at their corporate office or a different training facility.

 4. 80% success rate.

 Here’s promising news if you want to buy a franchise: The National Retail Association reported that franchises have a five-year survival rate of 80%, much higher than that of independent startups.
 The high success rate of franchises can be attributed to established business models, strong brand awareness, excellent support systems, and ongoing training programs.
 As a franchise owner, you will also have access to growth capital solutions such as franchise financing and small business loans.